The ERA in the States

 The 15 states that have not yet ratified the Equal Rights Amendment are Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Utah, and Virginia.

-Beginning in 1995, after formulation of the "three-state strategy" for ERA ratification, ERA bills have been introduced in one or more legislative sessions in eight of the unratified states (Arizona, Arkansas, Florida, Illinois, Mississippi, Missouri, Oklahoma, and Virginia).
+Beginning in 1995, after formulation of the "three-state strategy" for ERA ratification, ERA bills have been introduced in one or more legislative sessions in nine of the unratified states (Arizona, Arkansas, Florida, Illinois, Mississippi, Missouri, Nevada, Oklahoma, and Virginia).

 Reports from the Grassroots